sql-js/sql.js/README.md

   stmt.bind([0, 'hello']);
   while (stmt.step()) console.log(stmt.get()); // Will print [0, 'hello']

-  // You can also use javascript functions inside your SQL code
+  // You can also use JavaScript functions inside your SQL code
   // Create the js function you need function add(a, b) {return a+b;}
   // Specifies the SQL function's name, the number of it's arguments, and the js function to use